Baiyun Airport East railway station

-Baiyun Airport East railway station (白云机场东站 (白雲機場東站, Báiyún Jīchǎng Dōng Zhàn)) is a station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
-It is located underground under the ground transportation center of Terminal 3 of Guangzhou Baiyun International Airport.
+Baiyun Airport East railway station (白云机场东站 (Báiyún Jīchǎng Dōng Zhàn)) is an underground railway station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
+It is located underneath the ground transportation center of Terminal 3 of Guangzhou Baiyun International Airport.
 It opened on 30 October 2025 in tandem with Terminal 3 of the Guangzhou Baiyun International Airport.

 Because this station is connected to Baiyun Airport Terminal 3, "Terminal 3" is marked in parentheses on passenger interfaces such as route maps to remind passengers.

 Features

 The station has an underground island platform.
 The public area of the concourse uses "Airplane Set Sail" as a dynamic image and is equipped with a dynamic streamlined ceiling design.
 The walls are decorated with golden waves, highlighting the characteristics of the "Silk Road Golden Tide".
 The ground paving is decorated with the Beijing Road Ancient Road site as a reference, and the landscape staircase creates a sense of spatial depth through LED dynamic display and color-changing light boxes.